 Road trip!
-How to find the best places for dark sky night photos | Photofocus
+How to find the best places for dark sky night photos

 According to National Geographic, 80 percent of the planet’s land areas — and 99 percent of the population of the United States and Europe — live under light-polluted skies that blot out the Milky Way.
 Naturally, the first order of business is to get away from light pollution.

 But how do we do this?
-I’ll use an example of a photo I took in 2014 of the Delicate Arch in Arches National Park in Utah, shown at the top of this article.
+I’ll use an example of a photo I took in 2014 of the Delicate Arch in Arches National Park in Utah.
 At the end, you’ll see an example of how I planned for this.

 Finding dark sky areas

-A good first stop is the International Dark Sky Association, who encourage communities, parks and protected areas around the world to preserve and protect dark sites through responsible lighting policies and public education.
+A good first stop is the International Dark Sky Association.
+They encourage communities, parks and protected areas around the world to preserve and protect dark sites through responsible lighting policies and public education.
 They have a map that allows you to find many dark places around the globe.

 Another useful site is Dark Site Finder.
 They also offer a useful tip, noting that it is difficult for many to get away completely from light pollution, but to consider photographing in areas where the sky is sufficiently dark in the desired direction.
 If you wish to photograph the core of the Milky Way, for example, you can look for places that are dark to the south.